powa-team/powa/docs/index.rst

   Thanks to `Adrien Nayrat <https://blog.anayrat.info>`_ for providing it.

-PoWA (PostgreSQL Workload Analyzer) is a performance tool for **PostgreSQL 9.4 and newer** allowing to collect, aggregate and purge statistics on multiple PostgreSQL instances from various :ref:`stat_extensions`.
+PoWA (PostgreSQL Workload Analyzer) is a performance tool compatible with **all PostgreSQL versions** (down to 9.4) allowing to collect, aggregate and purge statistics on multiple PostgreSQL instances from various :ref:`stat_extensions`.

 Depending on your needs, you can either use the provided `background worker`_ (requires a PostgreSQL restart, and more suited for single-instance setups), or